nicklockwood/iVersion/README.md

 	@property (nonatomic, copy) NSString *updateAvailableTitle;

 The title displayed when iVersion detects a new version of the app has appeared in the remote versions plist.
+The latest version number will automatically be appended to this title in brackets if `groupNotesByVersion` is set to NO.

 	@property (nonatomic, copy) NSString *versionLabelFormat;

 The format string for the release notes version separators.
 This should include a %@ placeholder for the version number, e.g "Version %@".
+This label is not used unless `groupNotesByVersion` is set to YES.

 	@property (nonatomic, copy) NSString *okButtonLabel;